Estrone: Biosynthesis

+The way estrone works is by entering the cells of certain tissues in the body and attaching to nuclear receptors.
+This interaction then influences how genes are expressed, leading to various physiological responses in the body.

 Distribution

 Estrone is bound approximately 16% to sex hormone-binding globulin (SHBG) and 80% to albumin in the circulation, with the remainder (2.0 to 4.0%) circulating freely or unbound.
 It has about 24% of the relative binding affinity of estradiol for SHBG.
 As such, estrone is relatively poorly bound to SHBG.

 Metabolism

 Estrone is conjugated into estrogen conjugates such as estrone sulfate and estrone glucuronide by sulfotransferases and glucuronidases, and can also be hydroxylated by cytochrome P450 enzymes into catechol estrogens such as 2-hydroxyestrone and 4-hydroxyestrone or into estriol.
 Both of these transformations take place predominantly in the liver.
 Estrone can also be reversibly converted into estradiol by 17β-HSD.
 The blood half-life of estrone is about 10 to 70 minutes and is similar to that of estradiol.

 Excretion

 Estrone is excreted in urine in the form of estrogen conjugates such as estrone sulfate.
 Following an intravenous injection of labeled estrone in women, almost 90% is excreted in urine and feces within 4 to 5 days.
 Enterohepatic recirculation causes a delay in excretion of estrone.

+It is one of the three primary types of estrogen and is produced in various parts of the body, including the placenta, ovaries, and peripheral tissues.